My work is an attempt to figure that out.

 My name is Michelle Emily Garcia.
 But you probably know me as @mooopsy.

 I’ve been writing forever and if you know anything about me at all, you know that.
 I was quite literally dubbed the token weird writing kid in elementary school when I’d inundate our family computer with 200+ short stories and bring my “books” to show off during recess.
 That stuck through high school, too.
+I graduated from Woodbridge Senior High School, class of 2018 with a Center for Fine and Performing Arts concentration in Creative Writing.

 I like the nitty gritty details.
 I like the raw and grotesque words that bleed.
 The stuff that normal people look away from– that’s my stuff.
 I’m shy in person but far from it in my poetry.
 It’s how I balance.